-Nobody wants to work full time forever.
+Nobody wants to work full-time forever.
 However, the only way you can ensure that you can relax once you retire is if you have enough money saved somewhere.
-When it comes to retirement, most people opt to put their money in pension funds or opt for individual savings accounts (ISA).
+When it comes to retirement, most people opt to put their money in pension funds or opt for individual savings accounts (ISA1).
 These two options have similarities and differences, and choosing which is right for you depends on a couple of factors.

 Pensions are explicitly designed to help you save for retirement.
 You make contributions or payments to your pension scheme and then on attaining the retirement age, (set by your provider or the state), you can access the money.

 On the other hand,

 Individual savings accounts are products that allow you to deposit your money without paying additional taxes on the interest it attracts.
 These financial products are provided by financial institutions, building societies, and other providers.
 With these plans, you can save up to £20,000 every year tax-free.
 There are various forms of ISAs, and they include: